Frequently Asked Questions

 You can apply for the GI Bill on the VA website.
 Remember, it can take months to fully process your application, so you'll want to apply for benefits well before your semester begins to ensure your payments begin on time.

 Yes, as long as you are not activated to Active Duty while using those benefits.
 If you are activated, you can either use the Active Duty Tuition Assistance (TA) or GI Bill benefits, but not both.
 Also, you must pursue courses at least 1/2 time (6 credit hours) to apply for TA through the military.

-The number of credit hours you will receive at Thomas More College will be determined on a case by case basis by your registrar Kelly French.
+The number of credit hours you will receive at Thomas More College will be determined on a case by case basis by your registrar Michelle Vezina.
 She will review each military transcripts individually.

 The Ch.
 33 (Post 9/11) GI Bill can be transferred to dependents if you are eligible to do so.
+You must be on active dutyassignment and paperwork must be submitted to youreducation POC.
 This process is very specific and can be lengthy, make sure that you read and understand the order of the process, and begin the process as early as possible to ensure you begin receiving your payments on time. http://www.gibill.va.gov/benefits/post_911_gibill/transfer_of_benefits.html

 You will need to submit a Change of Place of Training Form 22-1995 for everyone except dependents.
 Dependents need to fill out Form 22-5495.
 You can find the 22-1995 and the 22-5495 on the Veterans Affairs webpage.